This page has information about a range of child, family and parent services and support organisations in Western Australia.

 Have you just had a new baby?

-Maternal and child health nurses can check your child’s health and development and give you information about caring for babies and young children and looking after yourself.
-The Western Australian Department of Health has a list of Child Health Centres, or you can call Healthdirect Australia on 1800 022 222 to make an appointment.
+Child and family health nurses can check your child’s health and development and give you information about caring for babies and young children and looking after yourself.
+You can find out more about child health centres and nurses in Western Australia, or you can call Healthdirect Australia on 1800 022 222 to make an appointment.

-This is a free telephone health information and advice service for residents of the Australian Capital Territory, New South Wales, the Northern Territory, Tasmania, South Australia and Western Australia.
+This is a free telephone health information and advice service for residents of the Australian Capital Territory, New South Wales, the Northern Territory, South Australia, Tasmania and Western Australia:

 Phone: 1800 022 222